Utqiaġvik, Alaska · Northernmost City in the United States

 Arctic Tours

 All tours depart from Utqiaġvik and are conducted in English.
 Max 3 guests.
-Available year-round, subject to weather.
+Departure windows vary by tour — see each tour for specific availability.

 Group Tour